-Column Description Grade Level The grade level (Pre-K, 1, 2) of the lesson that the student has completed.
+Column Description Grade Level The grade level (Pre-K, K, 1, 2) of the lesson that the student has completed.
 Based on the student's test scores or pathway, they may receive a prerequisite lesson if they need targeted instruction before a lesson.
 Prerequisite lessons are indicated by a P in the Grade Level column.
-Lesson A description of the skills taught in the lesson.
+Lesson The lesson's title, which describes the skills taught in the lesson.
 Tokens Collected

 If a student doesn't earn a token in lesson, they can enter Targeted Review and reattempt those activities to earn the tokens.

-- Click Details to see how the student's performed on all the activity exercises in the lesson.
-Click an individual Activity or Exercise to preview its content or to use it for targeted instruction.
+- Click Details to see how the student performed on all the exercises in the lesson.
+Click an individual exercise to preview its content or to use it for targeted instruction.

-Term Description Indicates that a student has passed the lesson or activity.
+Term Description Indicates that the student passed the lesson, activity, or exercise.
 To pass a lesson, a student must earn all tokens in the lesson by scoring at least 50% correct on the exercises in each activity.

-Indicates that a student has not passed a lesson or activity.
-Students can retry any lesson or activity that they have not passed by visiting the Treasure Island reward location on the map.
+Indicates that a student did not pass a lesson, activity, or exercise.
+Students can retry any lesson or activity that they did not pass by visiting the Treasure Island reward location on the map.

 Imagine Math recommends that teachers intervene with students outside of Imagine Math PreK-2 when they do not pass an exercise.
 After intervention, students can retry the lesson or activity.